 Moravian University will continue to support all members of our community who choose to wear a mask.

-Moravian has been, and will continue to review recommendations from the PA Department of Health, the CDC, and the American College Health Association regarding COVID-19 protocols for colleges and universities as we return to campus for the fall 2022 semester.
+Moravian will continue to review recommendations from the PA Department of Health, the CDC, and the American College Health Association regarding COVID-19 protocols for colleges and universities.
+Updates will be communicated to the campus community as necessary.

-Athletes should continue to follow the protocols as mandated by the NCAA, Centennial and Landmark Conference.
+Athletes should continue to follow the protocols as mandated by the NCAA and Landmark Conference.
 Coaches and athletic department leadership will continue to communicate expectations.

 Information for Moravian University faculty and staff: